cruickshankrpc/FLAGPIECES/README.md

 ## Wins & Challenges

-Creating our models and figuring our our entity relationships took a long time, which made our backend build slow.
-We had very limited time to build the frontend and style, however, I am pleased that it came together.
-It also meant that we had to think very hard about the architecture of our programme.
+Creating our models and figuring our our entity relationships took a long time, which was frustrating, and made our backend build slow.
+During my time at GA I realised that I lean more toward frontend development, as I relish visual design and considering user psychology.
+Although I was desperate to build the frontend, Richard's patience and need to thoroughly understand the backend architecture of our programme forced me to really get on board too, which was a great pay off.

+Given the limited amount of time I had to design, I am pleased that the frontend came together.
 Richard was a joy to work with, and gave me confidence in myself as a coder and problem solver.

 ## Future Features
-- Hoverable map without buttons
+- Hoverable map without buttons.
-- Delete & edit comments
+- Delete & edit comments.
 - Make reactions 'scalable'- each reaction image is attached to the article as a separate image each time it is clicked, a counter would maybe be better.
-- User avataars
+- User avatars.
 - Incorporate Material UI for Skeleton loading.